Data-Science-for-Linguists-2022/Latin-Indirect-Speech/final_report.md

 ![png](presentation/graphs/type_by_era.png)

 Honing in on the difference by era, the complementizer constructions show an increase in Late texts.
+The accusative + infinitive construction, though showing a decrease in frequency compared to the complementizer constructions, is still used.
 This graph also reveals that *quīn* is restricted to the Classical text.
+*Quīn* is rather restricted in occurence, usually only in negative sentences, so it makes sense it would be the least frequent.

 ### Type by author